marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/Singlechoice.PNG
     :alt:  300p

-The following options can be changed:
+The following settings can be changed:

-Count
+count
-	Participants are counted all together (or per treatment / role).
+	Participants are counted all together (or per treatment / role). show element
-Show element
-	Always display element or only if stage is activated.
+	Always display element or only if stage is activated. input
-Input
 	The variable which should be displayed (here: stage #1 input field #1).

 The element automatically detects if the input is multiple choice or single choice.
 Hovering over the bars gives the absolute frequency of participants who opted for that option.
 The element should only be used with input fields with predefined options (otherwise you should use the counter result element).